 - Now add the pork into the pot with the peppers, onions, garlic, tomatillos.
-Season with the cayanne pepper, jalapeno pepper powder, and ground coriander.
+Season with the cayenne pepper, jalapeno pepper powder, and ground coriander.
 Stir everything together and cook for 3-5 minutes.

-- Serve with any of your favoite toppings or sides.
+- Serve with any of your favorite toppings or sides.
 I love some sliced: avocado, tomatoes, onions, and jalapenos on top.
 You can also serve this stew on top of rice or with a few flour tortillas.
 Let your heart and pantry be your guide.
-But this stew is delicious on its own, it is filling, and doesnt need the rice, tortillas or toppings.
+But this stew is delicious on its own, it is filling, and doesn't need rice, tortillas, or toppings.

 - Are you trying to get better at meal planning?